-Currently, the campus features 380,000-square-feet of office, conference center, lab, pilot plant, and greenhouse space.
-In August 2017, construction began on a new 80,000-square-foot, multi-tenant building, with a planned opening of summer 2018.
-It will feature a planned business incubator and common spaces to encourage collaboration.
-A new restaurant was also recently opened, along with the Biotech Connector wet lab research space.
+Currently, the campus features more than 450,000 square-feet of office, conference center, lab, pilot plant, and greenhouse space.
+Recent additions feature a business incubator and common spaces to encourage collaboration.

 Housed at NIC is Nebraska Innovation Studio (NIS).
 Sometimes referred to as a makerspace, fab lab, hobby shop, or hacker space, this is a space where creators of all sorts can share ideas, tools, and knowledge that contribute to the creation of a final product.
 The primary focus is on creativity, interdisciplinary collaboration, entrepreneurship, and education.
 The space features a collaborative workspace and areas for woodworking, fine arts, rapid prototyping, and electronics.
 University faculty, students, staff, and community members are welcome to join Nebraska Innovation Studio for a monthly fee.
 Members take part in workshops, receive training on the studio's start-of-the-art machines, and ultimately, make things.